broxus/octusbridge-solana-docs/programs/token_proxy.md

 * Deposit limit - Max vault amount limit for `Solana` tokens deposit.
 In order not to lose a lot of funds in case of non-consistent work the max deposit limit can be set.
 * Decimals - Number of base 10 digits to the right of the decimal place.
+* Emergency mode - The mode that denies all deposits and withdrawals.

 ### Vault account